United Nations Sustainable Development Goals

 Women continue to be underrepresented in technology industries, one of the four areas of ‘STEM’ (science, technology, engineering and maths).
-Experts believe it’s unlikely the gap will be bridged for another 100 years (McKinsey & Company) because the biases are deeply ingrained and frequently unconsciously reinforced.
+Experts believe it is unlikely the gap will be bridged for another 100 years (McKinsey & Company) because the biases are deeply ingrained and frequently reinforced.

-The SDGs can only be realized with strong global partnerships and cooperation.
+The Sustainable Development Goals can only be realised with strong global partnerships and cooperation.

-A successful development agenda requires inclusive partnerships — at the global, regional, national and local levels — built upon principles and values, and upon a shared vision and shared goals placing people and the planet at the centre.
+A successful development agenda requires inclusive partnerships — at the global, regional, national and local levels — built upon principles and values, and upon a shared vision and shared goals that place people and the planet at their centre.

-In this new digitally connected world, work can happen anywhere at any time.
-Blaze Your Trail will partner with like minded organisations at the local and regional level to achieve the end goal of equal participation in the benefits of technology - both people and organisations.
+In this new digitally-connected world, work can happen anywhere, at any time.
+Blaze Your Trail will partner with like-minded organisations at the local and regional level to achieve the end-goal of equal participation in the benefits of technology - both for people and organisations.

 It is possible for the tiny charity to use the same enterprise grade software as the biggest corporation.
 This is the democratic nature of technology.
 It does not see gender or size - it sees skill.